lns/memoire/docs/API.md

   qvest_buf     # buffer template for qvest, must have dtype = float32 and the same shape as reward_buf info_buf      # buffer template for info
   entry_size    # byte size of (s,a,r,p,v,q,i)
-  max_step      # max number of sample can be stored in this ReplayMemory uuid          # universally unique identifier for this instance
+  max_step      # max number of samples can be stored in this ReplayMemory uuid          # universally unique identifier for this instance

   # Read write properties
-  priority_exponent   # \beta: the coefficient for prioritized sampling mix_lambda          # \lambda: mixture coefficient for computing multi-step return frame_stack         # number of frames stacked for each state (default 1) multi_step          # number of steps between prev and next (default 1) cache_size          # number of samples in a cache max_episode         # max number of episodes allowed in this ReplayMemory reuse_cache         # whether to discard used cache or to reuse them discount_factor     # \gamma: the (multidimensional) discount factor used for cumulate reward reward_coeff        # mixture coefficient for multi-dimensional reward cache_flags         # whether previous (s,a,r,p,v,q,i) and next (s,a,r,p,v,q,i) should be cached in caches
+  priority_exponent   # \beta: the exponent coefficient for prioritized sampling mix_lambda          # \lambda: mixture coefficient for computing multi-step return frame_stack         # number of frames stacked for each state (default 1) multi_step          # number of steps between prev and next (default 1) cache_size          # number of samples in a cache max_episode         # max number of episodes allowed in this ReplayMemory reuse_cache         # whether to discard used cache or to reuse them discount_factor     # \gamma: the (multidimensional) discount factor used for cumulating reward reward_coeff        # mixture coefficient for multi-dimensional reward cache_flags         # whether previous (s,a,r,p,v,q,i) and next (s,a,r,p,v,q,i) should be cached in caches
 ```